Geronimo: Literature

+In Harry Turtledove's alternate history novel How Few Remain, Geronimo forms an uneasy alliance with J. E. B. Stuart and the Confederate States, working against the United States and Mexico.

 Television and radio

 On June 29, 1938, a fictionalized Geronimo appeared in a radio episode of The Lone Ranger, titled "Three Against Geronimo".
 In the episode, Tonto acts as a spy to discover Geronimo's plan to take Fort Custer under a false flag of peace.
 Tonto strips Geronimo of his concealed knife before the Lone Ranger and a cavalryman named Peterson lure Geronimo's troops into the emptied fort one at a time.

-In the TV series "Stories of the Century" the episode "Geronimo" was aired on February 14, 1954.
-Geronimo was the title of episode 21 of the ABC western series Tombstone Territory.
+In the TV series Stories of the Century, the episode "Geronimo" was aired on February 14, 1954.
+“Geronimo” was the title of episode 21 of the ABC western series Tombstone Territory.
 The episode was first broadcast on March 5, 1958, with John Doucette playing the part of Geronimo.
 Geronimo, played by Enrique Lucero, features prominently in the 1979 miniseries Mr. Horn, starring David Carradine as Tom Horn.

-Fine art

-Sculptor John Raimondi created a sculpture dedicated to Geronimo in 2007.
-This sculpture, when realized in full scale, will tower 54 feet in height.
-However, to date, this sculpture has only been fabricated on a smaller scale.
+In the British television series Doctor Who, the Eleventh Doctor (played by Matt Smith) often exclaimed "Geronimo!" as a catchphrase during his 2010–2013 tenure, beginning with his debut in "The Eleventh Hour".

+In the third episode of the second season of The Politician TV series, a photo of the protagonist costumed as Geronimo results in the protagonist being accused of cultural appropriation.

+Video games

+Geronimo was a character featured in the mobile game Fate/Grand Order.